devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 Huh!
 It is 2014.
 I'm 15 now, usual studies and exams bored me as always.
 One fine day, My dad bought me an iPhone 4, that's the first iPhone I had.
 That small incredible device is a masterpiece (Thanks to Steve jobs).
 The speed, smoothness, and camera quality blew my mind.
 I loved every moment with it.
 Well time passed, you would've guessed it by now, **ITS TIME TO JAILBREAK!!!** (Jailbreak is similar to rooting).
 Again I started enjoying the benefits and freedom of tweaking.

-- There wasn't a Bluetooth file transfer feature in the iPhone.
-Installed a tweak, Got it.
+- There wasn't a bluetooth file transfer feature in the iPhone.
+Installed a tweak, got it.

 - No file manager? no problem.